British Home Stores: Administration

 On 24 April 2016, Dominic Chappell (owner of Retail Acquisitions) announced that administrators would be appointed the next day.
 It was announced that the chain had entered administration on 25 April 2016, putting 11,000 jobs at risk.
 Duff & Phelps were appointed administrators and sought to sell the business as a going concern.
 It at this point had debts of £1.3 billion including £571 million in pension liabilities, meaning either individual assets (such as stores) would have to be sold or the chain would be in new ownership.
 UK sports chain Sports Direct was reported to be in talks to buy a number of BHS stores, but no buyer was found for the company, resulting in the closure of BHS stores.
 Head office staff were made redundant on the announcement that no buyer had been found, with stores expected to last up to 8 weeks selling the remaining stock.

 In July 2016, a committee of the UK parliament issued a report titled "Leadership failures and personal greed led to collapse of BHS".
 The Guardian reported "Sir Philip Green's reputation ripped apart in damning report on BHS demise.
 MPs say retailer's former owners subjected it to 'systematic plunder' and describe the collapse as 'unacceptable face of capitalism'".

 On 23 July 2016, the administrators Duff and Phelps shut 20 stores, and the next week another 30.
 Closure of the final outlets was on 28 August 2016.
 The insolvent part of the company finally went into liquidation on 2 December 2016, with the remainder of winding up proceedings commencing on that date.

 2024 legal disputes over administration process

 In June 2024, the High Court ordered two former directors of the company, Lennart Hennington and Dominic Chandler, to pay £18m, made up of £13m for wrongful trading, and £5m for breach of corporate duties.
 This was as a result of legal action brought by the liquidator on behalf of the creditors.
 A further hearing is due in June 2024, at which a final decision will be made on the total amount to be paid by the two men.

 Legacy

 Middle East, Africa and European operations

-Upon closure of the UK stores, Al Mana Group still traded international BHS stores across the Middle East, Africa and Europe.
+Upon closure of the UK stores, Al Maya Group still traded international BHS stores across the Middle East, Africa and Europe.
 As of June 2025, one final BHS store trades in Qatar.